nbms12/NGINX-Load-Balancer/README.md

 sudo chmod +x /usr/local/bin/docker-compose

-docker-compose version
+docker-compose version ( test install )
 ............

-docker-compose up -d --build

-docker ps -a

 2. we can distribute traffic using nginx as load balancer becoz we dont this option in docker itself.